marklove5102/articles/Debugging_Windows_Dll_Problems/DebuggingWindowsDllProblems.md

 ### Enabling "Show Loader Snaps" for a process ###

-The official way to use this is to use the `GFlags.exe` program that is part of &#91;Debugging Tools For Windows&#93; - I chose the route of simply asking for `Windows Driver Kit` as an Individual Component as part of my VS 2022 installation.
+The official way to use this is to use the `GFlags.exe` program that is part of [Debugging Tools For Windows](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) - I chose the route of simply asking for `Windows Driver Kit` as an Individual Component as part of my VS 2022 installation.

 ![VS2022Install.png](images/VS2022Install.png "VS2022 Install")